breewarren/active/README.md

 * User is provided with total duration of all RecoveryLogs

         RecoveryLog#total_duration

-* User is provided with total Relief Points
+* User is provided with RecoveryLog with longest duration

+        RecoveryLog#longest_duration
-* User is provided with
+* User is provided with total Recovery Points

-* Relief Points (up to 5)
+        RecoveryLog#total_recovery_points

 #
+#

+## Stretch Goals
+* Use of Partials and Life Cycle Methods for DRY code

+* Login Validation
+* Points system for WorkoutLog and RecoveryLog
+* Ability for creationg of Custom Workouts and Recoveries
+* Default Dropdown Selection on New/Edit Forms
+* Cookies/Session integration

 #
 ## Related Information
 <br/>